The Hapuku Lodge Story

 The deer industry relies on three main sources of revenue.
 The largest earner for deer farmers is the sale of venison.
 The second income source is through the harvesting and sale deer horn velvet.
 The male deer grows velvet each year to replace the hard antler that has fallen off in the winter.
 Velvet can grow up to 6" in one day leading many to believe (including some scientists) that when consumed velvet is a good source of cell regenerating growth hormone.
 The third income centre is rather new, but growing quickly, and that is deer grown for their trophy potential.
 Trophy deer are ranked by the size, structure and symmetry of their antlers.
 Hapuku is a stud farm, concentrating on the best genetics for velvet and trophy farmers.

 With mountains to the west, ocean to the east and deer all around, Tony thought Hapuku was a special spot for family and friends to visit.
 If family and friends would like Hapuku, so would others.
 Wilson Associates decided to build a small guesthouse or B&B on the farm.
 Wilson projects have always involved the family and the creation of Hapuku Lodge was no exception.
 From the building design, to over seeing the construction, to designing and building of the furnishings, even olive tree pruning and recipe creation have all been the responsibility of Wilson family members.
 Tony's son Justin arrived at the Lodge in 2002, to help see it built and act as general manager.
-In late 2006 Justin moved back to California, where he is still actively involved with the marketing and business development of Hapuku Lodge.
+In late 2006 Justin moved back to California, where he is still actively involved working with Chris our General Manager developing the US market.

 Interior Design of Hapuku Lodge